 Here are some activities that teachers can incorporate into their classrooms.

 - For self-management, which is how you can manage your thoughts and emotions, teachers can teach how to set good goals, and how to manage stress.
-An activity to try with students is positive self-talk, where students think to themselves how they can manage their problems in a positive manner (Aguilar & Bridges, n.d.).
-This will help students plan better for their future as well as help them manage their emotions.
+An activity to try with students is positive self-talk, promoting problem-solving in a positive way (Aguilar & Bridges, n.d.).
+This will help students plan better for their future as well as help them manage their emotions

 - For relationship skills, which is the ability to establish healthy relationships, it is important to look at students’ communication and teamwork abilities.
-Group activities are great for developing relationship skills amongst students.
-Creating group activities that are centered on students learning from one another are the most beneficial.
+Group activities are great for developing relationship skills among students.
+Creating group activities that are centered on students learning from one another is the most beneficial.

 (image from: https://cranbournesc.com/2019/02/10/pooch-decision-making-strategy/)